shionhonda/hippocampus-garden/content/blog/preference_optimization/index.md

 ---
-title: "Preference optimization"
+title: "Preference Optimization"
 date: "2024-11-13T22:01:03.284Z"
 description: ""
 featuredImage: preference_optimization/ogp.jpg
-tags: ["en", "nlp", "deep-learning"]
+tags: ["en", "deep-learning", "machine-learning"]
 ---

 The process of controlling the behavior of LLMs to align with human values, which is called **preference optimization**, remains challenging due to the complexity of human preferences.
 The most common approach is **reinforcement learning from human feedback (RLHF)**, but it has limitations such as complexity and instability because it requires training a separate reward model (which is also an LLM).
-To address these challenges, many new algorithms have been developed, such as **direct preference optimization** (**DPO**) and **Kahneman-Tversky optimization** (**KTO**).
+To address these challenges, many new algorithms have been developed, such as [**direct preference optimization**](https://arxiv.org/abs/2305.18290) (**DPO**) and **Kahneman-Tversky optimization** (**KTO**).
 This post will introduce different preference optimization algorithms and discuss their benefits and challenges.

 ## Key Concepts in Preference Optimization